LorenzoLeva/MicromouseSim/Readme.md

 sphinx-apidoc -o . ../../src # generates the rst make html # generates the html files in app/docs/sphinx_doc/_build
 ```
 The rst files define the layout of the documentation pages.
-For more information please the sphinx [documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+For more information please refer to the sphinx [documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).